 Some other sleep disorders to consider when experiencing insomnia include the following:

-The quality of sleep is diminished and your body will not recover properly.
+With sleep apnea, your quality of sleep is diminished and your body will not recover properly.
 This explains why people are tired when they wake up in the morning.
 There is a simple online questionnaire to see your risk of having sleep apnea.

 The health consequences of insomnia